Life at St Mary's

 Tots on the Hill parent & toddler group

 On Friday mornings in termtime (10 - 11.30 am) our lively toddlers' group take over the Church Room, for an hour and a half of games, crafts and play.
 There's a baby zone, a book corner, rhyme time and a break for biscuits and juice (coffee/tea for grown-ups) a precious chance for parents to socialise.
 Each session costs £1 per child and £1 per adult.
 No need to book - just turn up!

 If you would like to chat about joining or visiting beforehand, please contact Naj (07429 199 750 or email: firstname.lastname@example.org.

-On the third Saturday of the month, our popular pop-up café opens its doors here at St Mary's.
-With a menu featuring soup, griddled toasties, breakfast pancakes and some wickedly good cakes and scones - all made fresh from scratch, it draws in cyclists, walkers, visitors and local people.
+On the third Saturday of the month, our popular pop-up café opens its doors here at St Mary's, drawing in cyclists, walkers, visitors and local people.
+For 2020 it has been reinvented with a simpler menu, featuring soup, cakes and scones - as always, made fresh from scratch.
 All its crew are volunteers but Spire Café is run to professional standards and has a 5/5 hygiene rating.

 Spire Café has been one of our great success stories, raising funds for the church's restoration and also working with the Bike Project, a small London charity which refurbishes bicycles to give to refugees.

 Good food always tastes better if eaten in excellent company which is why St Mary's lunch club is a firm favourite with its members.
 Once a month, they gather for a convivial meal at the Old Etonian restaurant, just a few minutes' stroll from St Mary's.
 Booking is recommended – contact Irene via the Parish Office.